christophercrouzet/revl/doc/tutorial.rst

    >>> revl.run(commands, 100)

-Revl is running here a total of 100 command evaluations inequally shared between the three distinct commands provided, leading the resulting scene to contain approximatively 12.5% of cones, 25% of cubes, and 62.5% of spheres.
+Revl is invoking here a total of 100 evaluations inequally shared between the three distinct commands provided, leading the resulting scene to contain approximatively 12.5% of cones, 25% of cubes, and 62.5% of spheres.

 .. _write_command: